Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 ### :duck:  C. Consider Lossless Scaling

 Try **Lossless Scaling’s Frame Generation**.
+It costs $7USD on Steam, but occasionally goes on sale for less.
+It can add Frame Generation to games that don't natively support it.
+This can often double your FPS with "fake frames" in many games.

 Avoid going down the:
 > “Dual-GPU optimization rabbit hole”
 Dual-GPU Lossless Scaling is rarely worth the effort.

-If performance is insufficient:
-- Save up $
-- Upgrade your GPU
+It's more hassle than it's work.
+Minimal performance boost, doesn't work on many games, or is a hassle to get it to work.
+I speak as someone with expereince, don't bother with Dual-GPU LSFG.
+Just save up $, and upgrade your main GPU and other components.

 <img width="2178" height="1998" alt="image" src="https://github.com/user-attachments/assets/cb6c2fb7-0ec0-4b69-bd4b-6f6fc7e26b36" />

 ---